Door to Silence: Production

 Following the completion of Voices from Beyond, Lucio Fulci was approached by Aristide Massaccesi who read the short story "Porte del nulla" Fulci wrote, and suggested to adapt the story into Door to Silence.
 Fulci recalled that Massaccesi encouraged him to go to New Orleans and to bring his daughter with him to assist on the film and save money on production.
 Fulci recalled that on arrival, none of his equipment worked.

 The film was shot on location in Madisonville, Louisiana over an 8-week period in April and May 1991.

 Release

 It was released on video to Spanish-speaking countries as El enigma de la muerte.

 Reception

 Allmovie opined that the film lacks "both the energy and invention of [Fulci's] more familiar work."

-In a 1998 interview, Joe D'Amato claimed this to be "the best movie I ever produced".
+In a 1997 interview, Joe D'Amato said he did not understand why the film was a commercial failure as he believed it was very good and he had even invested much money in the jazz soundtrack.
+In another interview in 1998, he claimed this to be "the best movie I ever produced".